How to Supercharge Your Loyalty Program with Digital Coupons

 Every month you get a respectable number of new members.
 But after a while they stop using the program.
 Or worse, they never start.

-It sucks to put time into attracting new members just to lose them in a couple months with no impact on your bottom line.
+It sucks to put time into attracting new members just to lose them in a couple months without any impact on your bottom line.

 So the question is how do you turn those members into spenders?